 For the purposes of paragraph (f) of the definition of supervised legal practice in section 3 of the Act, legal practice by a person who is an Australian legal practitioner in a capacity that is approved under rule 19 or 24 is approved.

-[Rule 3A inserted in Gazette 17 Jul 2015 p.
+[Rule 3A inserted: Gazette 17 Jul 2015 p.
 2884.]

 Part 2 — Australian legal practitioners